William A. Pullum

 Don’t overlook the opportunity to obtain this valuable information!

-But don’t let his being a feather weight fool you!
-To this day, his writings through books, courses and magazine articles have valuable information that can not be obtained anywhere else.
+But don’t let his being a feather-weight fool you!
+To this day, his writings through books, courses, and magazine articles have valuable information that cannot be obtained anywhere else.

 Yours for greater strength,